MyNameIsTito/SourceRCON-Bot/README.md

 Pretty much every server owner is going to want to change or edit the permissions of who and what roles can use the bot.
 You can do this by going into the "Commands" folder and editing any of the command.js files that you want role locked.
 You will need to change the info in the following area, add the role ID's for the roles that should be able to use the command/bot.

-<p>module.exports.config = {
+`module.exports.config = {
-   roles: ["709999889362321507", "709999889375035443"],</p>
+   roles: ["709999889362321507", "709999889375035443"],

-I recommend locking at minimum the rcon.js and the addrcon.js, the help.js and servers.js cannot really be used in a negative way other than to spam the commands.
+`I recommend locking at minimum the rcon.js and the addrcon.js, the help.js and servers.js cannot really be used in a negative way other than to spam the commands.
 There is a section like this for all the commands and also you are able to add more commands to this bot if you need.
 I'd love to see what other stuff you guys can come up with and add to the features of the bot.
 (There is even a template.js file on the main directory that shows you all the variables and things that can be set for a command file.)

 After that is done go back to the main folder and SHIFT + Right Click inside the file explorer and on the dropdown click Open Windows Powershell here.
 You need to install discord.js by running the "npm install discord.js" command.
 Thats it and after its done you should be able to start the bot using "node" or "node index.js" in the powershell window.